torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/ethernet-driver.rst

 abstractions see
 *Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst*.

-Each Linux net device is built on top of a Datapath Network Interface (DPNI) object and uses Buffer Pools (DPBPs), I/O Portals (DPIOs) and Concentrators (DPCONs).
+Each GNU/Linux net device is built on top of a Datapath Network Interface (DPNI) object and uses Buffer Pools (DPBPs), I/O Portals (DPIOs) and Concentrators (DPCONs).